Datafyde/Guided-Project-Data-Heroes/README.md

 	              company column had 20,691	missing values.
 The column was dropped to prevent skewness in the data
 Duplicates: Duplicates were ofund in the data and were addressed in Power Query Outliers were discovered but were kept.
 The data was found to be inconsistent but the data types were consistent

+## Data Cleaning
+Merged the 2018, 2019, 2020 datasets
+Duplicates were removed
+NULL values were replaced with empty string Categorical data displayed as 1s and 0s were replaced with the appropriate text Created arrival date column
+Extracted specific date values from the reservation status date

+## Data Modeling
+Created the different dimension tables:

+#### Hotel DImension Table
+duplicated final hotel data
+undid all previous transformation removed all columns except **hotel** created hotel ID column

+#### Location DImension Table
+data was extracted from [statistic times](https://statisticstimes.com/geography/countries-by-continents.php). we cleaned the data, only  extracting the coliumns needed

+#### Date DImension Table